-- For information on how to create and save a private Discoverer connection, see "How do I create and save login information in a Discoverer connection?". - If this page does not display any connections or the Create Connection button: - you can connect to Discoverer by entering connection details in the Connect Directly area (for more information, see "How to start Discoverer Viewer by connecting directly") - Discoverer has not been associated with an infrastructure (for more information, ask the Discoverer manager)
+- For information on how to create and save a private Discoverer connection, see "How do I create and save login information in a Discoverer connection?". - If this page does not display any connections or the Create Connection button: - you can connect to Discoverer by entering connection details in the Connect Directly area (for more information, see "How to start Discoverer by connecting directly") - Discoverer has not been associated with the Oracle Internet Directory and with the two database schemas that Discoverer requires (the PStore and Portlet Provider schemas).
+For more information, ask the Discoverer manager.)